 A visual hodge-podge in the narrow shopping streets of Japan

 Here, the consideration of the target audience, user culture and space restrictions are primary.
-The scale of the space must allow points from where the audience could halt, to get their vision to the advertisements.
-In case of dynamic advertisements, the time of halt that the node provides allows for the clear perception of the ad movement.
+The scale of the space must allow points from where the audience could halt, get their vision to the advertisements.
+In the case of dynamic advertisements, the time of halt that the node provides allows for a clear perception of the ad movement.

 Mapping of zones and strategic distribution of advertisements over the diverse urban fabric would accelerate the economy of both domains without disturbing the natural vibe of the place.

 Beautifying a place by utilization of the existing built fabric to bring a better vibe with the communication means opens new lifestyle possibilities in the developing cities.

 An IKEA ad that effectively communicates its information utilizing the newly built bus stop structure’s surface, bringing better user experience inward.